Back To TOP

 • Environmental factors: Have you noticed changes in the cat's environment (e.g., new cleaning products, moving to a new home, or changes in outdoor exposure)?

-2. Physical Examination
+2. Physical examination

 A comprehensive physical examination will look for:

-4. Allergy Testing
+4. Allergy test

 ✅ Medications aim to inhibit the allergic reaction.